jak3/jak3.github.io/mica/review/en/2019-04-19-purana-purusha.rst

 - Pure food, easily digestible.

-- No bathe at dawn
+- No bathe at dawn.

-- Not undertake a rigorous fast
+- Not undertake a rigorous fast.

-- Not be awake till very late at night
+- Not be awake till very late at night.

-- Do not practice *Kriya* when there is thunders
+- Do not practice *Kriya* when there is thunders.

-- *Kriya* in the morning annihilates the sins of the night and *Kriya* in the evening annihilates the sins of the day
+- *Kriya* in the morning annihilates the sins of the night and *Kriya* in the evening annihilates the sins of the day.

-- Women should not practice kriya during menstruation
+- Women should not practice kriya during menstruation.

-- Impart *Kriya* to married couples together
+- Impart *Kriya* to married couples together.

 - It is better to practice *Atmasadhana* a couple of hours before dawn, for during this period nature being calm.